Grids in designing: Types of Grids for Professional Designs

 - Markers – They are the areas that run inside the header or the footer marking a place of repeating information from page to page.

-Types of Grids
+Types of Grid Layouts

 The layout grids are used across projects that have one page of content or hundreds.
 They help organize elements within a space.
 For instants: even word documents have grids just that aren’t always visible.
 These grids help the designers position images and texts that look easy to follow and coherent.